-How to Prevent Shoulder Pain Whilst Using a Manual Wheelchair
+How to Prevent Shoulder Pain From Using a Wheelchair

 With that in mind here are 7 great tips to prevent those annoying aches and pains.

 Tip 1.
-Power assist devices for manual wheelchairs
+Power assist devices can prevent shoulder pain from using manual wheelchairs

 Struggling to push your chair over uneven, steep or difficult terrain?
 These devices are great at reducing the load on your shoulder joints and enabling you to do more with less effort.